abhishekpratapa/PatientMoniter/README.md

-# PatientMoniter
+# Patient Moniter
-This is an example for a low cost patient monitor
+This is an implementation for a low cost patient monitor